Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter: Conclusions

 Two different publicly available codes -- published in \citetalias{Venumadhav16} and \citetalias{Ghiglieri15} -- compute the momentum distributions for $N_1$, determining the correct value of the lepton asymmetry, $L_6$, to obtain the required dark matter abundance.
-We echo the result of \citetalias{Venumadhav16} in demonstrating that their code generates a warmer matter power spectrum than does \citetalias{Ghiglieri15} (Fig.~\ref{fig:powspec}), and also find that the choice of Boltzmann solver is non-trivial (Fig.~\ref{fig:powspecCM}).
-Sterile neutrino models are often approximated by thermal relic power spectra: we show that the thermal relic model overestimates the power in {\sc class}-computed spectra for wavenumbers $k<k_\rmn{hm}$ by $<10$~per~cent for all of the \stt values considered, whereas this model overestimates the \citetalias{Ghiglieri15} power in the same range by up to 20~per~cent, especially for larger \stt (Fig.~\ref{fig:powspec_otr}).
+We echo the result of \citetalias{Venumadhav16} in demonstrating that their code generates a warmer matter power spectrum than does \citetalias{Ghiglieri15} (Fig.~\ref{fig:powspec}).
+Sterile neutrino models are often approximated by thermal relic power spectra: we show that the thermal relic model overestimates the power in sterile neutrino models for $k<k_\rmn{hm}$ by up to 20~per~cent, especially for larger \stt (Fig.~\ref{fig:powspec_otr}).
 The value of $L_6$ for \citetalias{Venumadhav16} and the chosen implementation of \citetalias{Ghiglieri15} varies by 26~per~cent (Fig.~\ref{fig:ps2}), but further implementations will differ by a factor of 10 \citepalias{Ghiglieri15}.
-We also compute the half-mode mass $M_\rmn{hm}$ as a function of \stt, and show this variable can vary by up to $2\times10^{8}$~$\msun$ between the two implementations.
+We also compute the half-mode mass $M_\rmn{hm}$ as a function of \stt, and show this variable can vary by up to a factor of 5 between the two implementations.

 We discuss the current status of constraints of dark matter decay from X-rays and the limits on the WDM cutoff scale from structure formation measurements.
 We present four detections of the 3.55~keV line centred on \stt$\sim5\times10^{-11}$ and several non-detections that prefer \stt$<2\times10^{-11}$.
 We also discuss structure formation constraints on $M_\rmn{hm}$ from the Lyman-$\alpha$ forest, gravitational lensing, stream gaps, and MW satellite counts.
 We show that the satellite counts currently offer the strongest constraints, and competing analyses offer limits that bracket the $N_1$ $M_\rmn{hm}$ range: $M_\rmn{hm}<8.5\times10^{8}$~$\msun$ at 5~M.~L. for \citet{Enzi21} and $M_\rmn{hm}<3\times10^{7}$~$\msun$ at 5~M.~L. for \citet{Nadler21} (Fig.~\ref{fig:cons}).
 If we adopt the most stringent published constraints, then $N_1$ dark matter is ruled out; if we instead take an optimistic approach then the combination of \stt and $M_\rmn{hm}$ constraints suggests the average detection \stt of $\sim6\times10^{-11}$ is most likely.